Early settlement, mail routes, and the origins of community in northern Somonauk Township

 The Road That Brought Settlement (1832)

-By 1834, a log cabin stood on the north bank of Somonauk Creek at this crossing.
-That same year, a post office was established at the site under the name Somonauk Crossing.
+By the mid 1830s, a log cabin stood on the north bank of Somonauk Creek at this crossing.

-Reuben Root, one of the earliest settlers, acquired rights to the property and by 1835 was serving as postmaster while operating the cabin as a stopping place.
+Reuben Root, one of the earliest settlers, acquired rights to the property and served as postmaster while operating the cabin as a place of rest and exchange.

 Early Settlement Along the Creek